 SOFTS-Raw sugar steadies as tight supply counters macro jitters

-LONDON, Sept 29 (Reuters) - Raw sugar futures on ICE steadied on Wednesday as traders weighed short-term supply tightness against worries in wider financial markets about recession and inflation.
+LONDON, Sept 29 (Reuters) - Raw sugar futures on ICE steadied on Wednesday as traders weighed short-term supply tightness against worries in the wider global financial markets about recession and inflation.

 Coffee and cocoa prices both rose.